In this article, I’m going to show you how to lay turf, step-by-step.

 How to Lay Turf, Step-by-Step

-When the turf arrives you need to get to work.
+When the turf arrives you need to get to work as soon as you can.

 Step 1: Laying the First Turf

 Start laying turf on the longest border.
 To create a straight edge, use a plank or a spirit level as a guide.
-If you’re creating a circular lawn, start in the middle and work out from there.
+If you’re creating a circular, oval or oddly shaped lawn, start in the middle and work out from there.

 Step 2: Laying the Next Rolls of Turf

 When laying the next rolls of turf, make sure they’re closely butted together with the one you laid previously.
-Make sure you push the turf into the joints without stretching it and avoid creating gaps.
+Make sure you push the turf joints together without stretching it and avoid creating gaps.

 It’s a good idea to gently knead the ends of the turf where they meet to create a good bond between them.